sparkflows/sparkflows-docs/docs/security/databricks-security.rst

 Whenever users interact with Databricks in Fire Insights, they have the access which is assigned to the token in Databricks.

-Below is a diagram showing the integration of Fire Insights with Databricks.
+Below diagrams show the integration of Fire Insights with Databricks.

 ---image---